 Putting items in the recycling bin that can’t be recycled contaminates the recycling stream.
 After these non-recyclable items arrive at recycling centers, they can cause costly damage to the equipment, are not of any value, and must be removed from the single stream.
 After arriving at recycling centers they must be sorted out and then sent to landfills, which raises costs for the facility and those costs are passed on to the City!

-Do not use your curbside containers for garbage or dirty, unclean containers and plates or yard waste.
+- Do not use your curbside containers for garbage

 Recycle Clean Items, including:

 - Rinsed, empty PET plastic containers #1 with screw tops only

 - Clean HDPE #2 with screw tops only – clean milk and water bottles; detergent, shampoo bottles, etc. – empty

 - Plastics with symbols #3, #4, #5, #6, #7 – empty

 - Clean glass bottles and jars – brown, clear, or green – empty

 - Aluminum food and beverage containers – empty and rinsed